GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts